Two can play at that game: constraining the role of supernova and AGN feedback in dwarf galaxies with cosmological zoom-in simulations: Methodology

 \subsubsection{BH seeding}

 BH seeding mechanisms are still largely unconstrained \citep[see][for a recent review of BH assembly mechanisms]{inayoshi_assembly_2020}.
-Hence we just seed the BH particle `by hand' at redshift $z_\mathrm{seed}$ with BH subgrid mass $M_\mathrm{seed}$, by turning the gas cell with highest density\footnote{Note that this can lead to small stochastic fluctuations between runs with similar set-ups as different gas cells may have the highest density at the time of seeding so that the BHs get seeded at slightly different locations in the centre of the galaxy.} at the time of seeding into a BH sink particle.
+Hence we just seed the BH particle at a target redshift $z_\mathrm{seed}$ with BH subgrid mass $M_\mathrm{seed}$ on-the-fly, by turning the gas cell with highest density\footnote{Note that this can lead to small stochastic fluctuations between runs with similar set-ups as different gas cells may have the highest density at the time of seeding so that the BHs get seeded at slightly different locations in the centre of the galaxy.} at the time of seeding into a BH sink particle.
+In addition to the redshift criterion, we also use a halo mass criterion, matching the mass of the main halo at $z_\mathrm{seed}$, to ensure that we only seed one BH per simulation.
+Hence we do not (explicitly) explore BH -- BH mergers with these set-ups.

 We focus on light to intermediate-mass seeds with $M_\mathrm{seed} =10^{2}$--$10^{4} \ \Msun$, which could result from Population III star remnants or gravitational runaway in star clusters.
 We do not consider very massive BH seeds from direct gas collapse with $M_\mathrm{seed} \gtrsim 10^{5} \ \Msun$ as such high seed masses would be unrealistic for our low-mass systems.